-In the picturesque riverside village of Paterson you’ll discover fascinating heritage, from colonial buildings to vintage trains to famous poetry.
-Enjoy old country pubs, delightful cafes and cosy accommodation in this charming area of the beautiful Hunter Valley wine region.
+In picturesque riverside Paterson you’ll discover fascinating heritage, from grand colonial buildings to pretty parks, vintage trains and famous poetry.
+Enjoy old country pubs, delightful cafes and cosy accommodation in this charming town in the beautiful Hunter Valley, Australia’s oldest wine region.

-Paterson Historical Court House Museum, open on Sundays, has a permanent exhibition on Australian poet Dorothy Mackellar, who as a teenager visited the family retreat at nearby Torryburn.
+In the Paterson Court House Museum, open on Sundays, is a permanent exhibition on Australian poet Dorothy Mackellar, who as a teenager visited the family retreat at nearby Torryburn.
 A breaking drought in the area inspired the memorable lines in her famous poem My Country.

-One of Australia’s finest collections of colonial farm buildings dating back to 1822 is at Tocal Homestead, set among fig trees on a vast rural property overlooking the river.
-The homestead is open on weekends from March to November.
+One of Australia’s finest collections of colonial farm buildings, dating back to 1822, is at Tocal Homestead.
+Set among fig trees on a vast rural property overlooking the river, the homestead is open on Sundays from March to November.
 Groups may tour at any time by appointment.